Wood Stove Portable

 What Medications Do I Need?

-If you are on prescription medications, you will want to have at least 3-month supply of your medication stocked up.
-It can be difficult to do this with prescriptions, but if you talk with your doctor about being a prepper, some will send in more than you need for a month.
-If your doctor won’t, look for a doctor who will.
-In addition to your prescriptions, you will also need to stock up on over the counter medications which include:
+If you are on prescription medications, you will want at least a 3-month supply of your medicine in your medical supplies pack that you’ve stocked up.
+It cannot be easy to do this with prescriptions, but if you talk with your doctor about being a prepper, some will prescribe enough for 90 days; it always depends on the prescription.
+In addition to your prescriptions, you will also need to stock up on over-the-counter medications, which include:

 Related: 35 OTC Medications You Should Store